TaraRhoseyn/bookstack_web_app/README.md

 ![Feature 1](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-1.PNG)

+*User stories covered by this feature:*

+1. As a first-time user, I want to be able to register in a simple, intuitive way with as little friction as possible.
+11. As a regular visitor, I want to be able to login in a simple, intuitive way with as little friction as possible.
+21. As a site owner, I want users to be able to navigate the website easily so that users are more likely to have an enjoyable experience and return to use the website.

 **Feature 2: Register page**

 The registration page allows users to register up to the website through selecting a username, password and uploading a profile picture.
 The password is passed through to the MongoDB users collection through salt hashing for security.
 Usernames will only be accepted if the username is not already taken (this error will trigger an error message).
 The profile picture is uploaded to a AWS S3 Bucket and rendered back to the user through the file path saved as a key value in the MongoDB users collection associated with the user.
 It's also possible to direct yourself through the Login page if you alredy have an account, through a link next to the main submit button and the login link available on the navbar.
 Upon successful registration, user's will be directed to their Dashboard and receive confirmation through a flash message.

 ![Feature 2](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-2.PNG)

+*User stories covered by this feature:*

+1. As a first-time user, I want to be able to register in a simple, intuitive way with as little friction as possible.
+7. As a first-time user, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
+21. As a site owner, I want users to be able to navigate the website easily so that users are more likely to have an enjoyable experience and return to use the website.
+2. As a first-time user, I want clear instructions on how to access all of the features of the website.
+3. As a first-time user, I want to be able to personalize my profile with some personal touches such as a profile picture associated with my account.

 **Feature 3: Login page**